It is 100% certain you're headed for Hell ...

 4. The Catholic Church also has private revelations such as the Blessed Virgin granting the Rosary devotional to Saint Dominic, and the Brown Scapular to Simon Stock ... private revelation also includes the various miracles related to and in the Catholic Church throughout the centuries.

-5. The soul damning "trick" ... of the vatican-2 jew-heretic cult has been employing regarding the issue of infallibility is as follows:
+5. The soul damning "trick" ... the vatican-2 jew-heretic cult has been employing ... by lying about the "infallibility of canonizations" is as follows:

-"Since canonizations are infallible, that means 'John Paul II' must be the Pope".
+"Since canonizations are infallible, that means "john paul 2", "benedict 16", "francis" must be Popes".

-They do this with the other leaders of Satan's vatican-2 cult as well.
-Canonizations are not infallible as we prove below ... and the deceased group leaders of the vatican-2 cult are in Hell and the current one ("Francis") is automatically excommunicated and headed for Hell.
+Canonizations are not infallible as we prove below ... and the deceased group leaders of the vatican-2 cult are in Hell and the current one ("francis") is automatically excommunicated and headed for Hell.
 The Dogma on automatic excommunication for heresy is on Section 13.2 of this site.

 This Section contains ...